 Based on my last post, you’ll understand some of the challenges that are faced with traditional approaches to datacenter networking so let’s get into the high-level conceptual design here of how we might solve one of these problems.
 Most service providers have or are at least familiar with using MPLS for customer segregation in a […]

-As of late, i’ve been getting my feet wet in more networking things – Firstly out of necessity, but it has grown into a genuine area of interest to me.
-I have a homelab that I generally like to simulate a production working environment in, but I thought I had a neat opportunity to lab […]
+As of late, I have been getting my feet wet in more networking things – Firstly out of necessity, but it has grown into a genuine area of interest to me.
+I have a homelab that I like to simulate a production working environment in, so I had a nice opportunity to lab up what […]

 Over the last 12 months my posting has been dialled back, this isn’t for lack of wanting or ideas, mainly a lack of time and mental bandwidth.
 Reason being, I have been designing and implementing a new cloud platform (namely “STC”1https://www.novosco.com/cloud-solutions/single-tenant-cloud) for my employer, Novosco – as with any new service or product this requires […]